Ford Capri Review 2025: Price, specs & boot space

 Given how over-stuffed this corner of the market is, we're expecting brand loyalty to help Ford quite a bit.
 And if you're a fan of the Blue Oval, but not the sort of enthusiast who's outraged by the reinvention of the Capri brand, you'll be well-served by the Capri.
 It offers a sense of style without unduly impacting practicality.

 However, it is worth giving the Ford Explorer a look, as it's mechanically extremely similar but a little cheaper.
 Many rivals go further on a charge for less money, as well, so the Capri is going to have its work cut out to win over customers.
+It doesn't help that the car has some in-house competition, with some overlap between the Capri, Explorer and Mustang Mach-E.

 The most similar is the Ford Explorer, with which the Capri shares not just a platform, but a great deal of its styling as well.
 Away from the Ford brand, the Capri is also mechanically very similar to various Volkswagen Group cars, because a joint venture between the two companies involves EV platform sharing between many models.
 That means that underneath, the Capri and Explorer share much in common with the Volkswagen ID.5 and Skoda Enyaq iV Coupe, both of which are rivals to the Capri.

 In terms of size, performance, and even shape, the Polestar 2 is quite similar to the Capri.
-You could also look at the Kia EV6 and Genesis GV60, which are both related to the Hyundai Ioniq 5, although the latter doesn't have the same coupe-ish shape as the others nor the Capri.
+You could also look at the Kia EV6 and Genesis GV60, which are related to the Hyundai Ioniq 5, although the latter doesn't have the same coupe-ish shape as the others nor the Capri.

 Comfort and design: Ford Capri interior

-If you've looked inside the new Ford Explorer, the cabin of the Capri will seem very familiar.
+If you've looked inside the new Ford Explorer, the Capri cabin will seem very familiar.
 The interiors are shared across both cars, which is a good thing in some ways and a not-so-good thing in others.
 In the 'good' camp, we have no complaints about the driving position, with pedals that are dead ahead rather than a little offset, which is a more common ergonomic quirk than you might expect in new cars.

 The seats are very supportive, too, and there's a good helping of tech to make your journeys more pleasant, including 12-way adjustable electric seats with a massage setting fitted on all versions of the Capri.